gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/App-Support-gij-self-managed.md

 Administrators should deselect the "Reverse commit tab sort order" option in General settings when Jira 8 is migrated to Jira 9.
 If this is a new Jira 9 installation then nothing is required.

 After upgrading from Jira 8 to Jira 9, administrators must re-create all indexes using the "Reset index" Action command for all repositories or integrations.

+For detailed information, see [Migrating from Jira 8 to Jira 9](/git-integration-for-jira-data-center/migrating-jira7-to-jira9-gij-self-managed/).

 ## Quick Installation Video